Dansah2/Dansah2_LinearRegression_4GeeksProject/README.md

-# 🏥 Predicting Health Insurance Costs with Linear Regression
+# 🏥 Predicting Medical Costs with Linear Regression

 This project focuses on building a predictive model for estimating medical costs based on a person's demographic and lifestyle features.
 Using a real-world dataset, we apply exploratory data analysis and linear regression modeling to extract insights and make accurate predictions.